Naomi-Toloumu/Naomi-Toloumu.github.io/essays/ChatGPT-&-The-Art-of-Coding.md

 *Final Project*
 -----
-After watching a YouTube video on implementing a search bar, I decided to create a similar feature for a product page in my project.
-While the tutorial gave me a basic understanding, I turned to ChatGPT to clarify certain concepts and ensure I was following best practices.

-I needed help understanding how the getServerSession method in Next.js worked with authentication and how it integrated with my Prisma query.
-ChatGPT explained how sessions function and how to use the loggedInProtectedPage function to protect the page.

-Additionally, the tutorial briefly touched on fetching data, but I wasn’t sure how to structure a case-insensitive Prisma query.
-ChatGPT clarified how to use the findMany query with the contains operator and pass the search query dynamically, ensuring the results were filtered correctly.

-I also sought advice on organizing the components for better code structure.
-ChatGPT helped me understand how to pass props between SearchProducts and ListProducts, making my code more modular and reusable.
-Finally, it explained how setting default props in ProductsPage ensures the page functions properly even when the search bar is empty.
+While working on a product page, I used ChatGPT to solve a few coding issues.
+I asked, "How does getServerSession work in Next.js for authentication?"
+ChatGPT explained session management and how to protect pages with loggedInProtectedPage.
+I also needed help with a case-insensitive Prisma query, so I asked, "How do I use findMany for a case-insensitive query?"
+ChatGPT showed me how to use the contains operator with mode: 'insensitive'.
+Additionally, I asked, "How do I pass props between components in Next.js when one is 'use client'?"
+ChatGPT guided me on importing and exporting SearchProducts and ListProducts correctly.
+This helped me improve my code structure and make the development process faster.

 ```
 import { getServerSession } from 'next-auth';